ebdrup/json-schema-benchmark/reports/jsonschema.md

 jsonschema failed the test &quot;validation of date-time strings, a valid date-time string&quot;.
 Expected result: true but validator returned: false. **This excludes this validator from performance tests**

 jsonschema failed the test &quot;validation of host names, a valid host name&quot;.
 Expected result: true but validator returned: false. **This excludes this validator from performance tests**

-jsonschema failed the test &quot;some languages do not distinguish between different types of numeric value, a float is not an integer even without fractional part&quot;.
-Expected result: false but validator returned: true

 jsonschema failed the test &quot;remote ref, containing refs itself, remote ref valid&quot;.
 Expected result: true but validator returned: &quot;no such schema &lt;http:&#x2F;&#x2F;json-schema.org&#x2F;draft-04&#x2F;schema#&gt;&quot;